-Our main session will be on Thursday evenings starting at 6 o’clock (the room will be confirmed each week on our Facebook page or group).
-At these there will be a group of like-minded people who can discuss the latest attacks and publicly made vulnerabilities.
+We will have evening sessions during the week that are open for members, these there will be a group of like-minded people who can discuss the latest attacks and publicly made vulnerabilities.
 We are looking to put together a team (or teams) for national CTF events so this will be a great place to practice.

 Physical security can also be a very important part of a businesses security so there will be times we concentrate on different physical testing and social engineering situations that may help to gain you access to a places network.
 Eventually, we will be brining speakers in from different areas of cyber security to talk about what they do and how they do it, hopefully to give tips on the best way to get to where they are as well.

 Skills like lockpicking and malware coding can be learnt in a safe environment as long as they are not replicated in the outside world as these can be used in real life Pen Testing jobs.